Sociology in Switzerland

 "For the work of the engineers the trend of 'recontextualization' is of prime importance.
 Engineering within mass production was an activity 'apart', often very differently organized and performed in individual organizations or suborganizational departments.
 Mutual bulkheads, 'walls' between the departments, sector-specific solution priorities, deficient integration of the overall manufacturing chain and highly elaborate technical design standards generated the familiar productivity-curbing effects.
 Recontextualization means that the individual engineering work is combined into bundles of related development activities where communication and coordination is at the heart of the collective work....
 The engineering work of constructing and developing becomes reintegrated into a meaningful context of product and process development."
 (Weber/Seltz 1994:177).

-The knock-on effect of this for engineering training has been the demand to provide more room for a "non-subject-specific" general education and the teaching of so-called "key skills" (social skills, organizational skills, learning skills, etc.), and to sensitize the prospective technical experts more to the contextual (e. g. socio-cultural) conditions of their work (Weber/Seltz 1994: 182).
+The knock-on effect of this for engineering training has been the demand to provide more room for general education and the teaching of “soft” (social and organizational) skills, and to sensitize the prospective technical experts more to the contextual (e. g. socio-cultural) conditions of their work (Weber/Seltz 1994: 182).

 Traditional Taylorist production structures were calculated to define the jobs involved in the operation in such a precise and permanent manner that communication and cooperation between staff was rarely necessary during the labour process.
 Hence Henry Ford's assembly lines at Detroit in 1915 were equipped to integrate immigrants from the most dissimilar countries fully into the production process in a short space of time, even if they could barely speak English and were not suited to group work due to their diverging customs and traditions (cf. Womack 1992: 35).
-And it was for similar reasons that the Swiss economy of the post-war years was in a position to integrate "guest workers" from various European countries and linguistic regions quite easily, without demanding that they assimilate en masse to local forms of linguistic and social custom.
+And it was for similar reasons that the Swiss economy of the post-war years was in a position to integrate foreign workers from various European countries and linguistic regions quite easily, without demanding that they assimilate en masse to local language and culture.

-In contrast to this, the concept of "lean production" is based on the fact that the concrete organization of work is no longer predetermined ex ante by the management or the production scheduling office, but rather needs to be worked out through constant communication and coordination within the work team itself, so that both linguistic incompetences and personal incompatibilities soon become disruptive factors.
+By contrast, the concept of "lean production" is based on the fact that the concrete organization of work is no longer predetermined ex ante by the management or the production scheduling office, but rather needs to be worked out through constant communication and coordination during the work process itself, so that both linguistic incompetences and personal incompatibilities become disruptive factors.

 "With clearly demarcated managerial authority and with precisely defined responsibilities, friction at the level of relations was always dysfunctional.
 However, through the separation of head (manager) and hand (managed), the relation between quality of instruction and work was still possible.
 The much narrower and qualitatively different cooperation between managers and workers since then has made disruptions at the interpersonal level increasingly more likely, if only through the growing number of contacts.
 Inefficient conflict resolution and developments may at the same time impede creative solutions through destructive discussions, which apply less to the problem than to the person."
 (Müller/Adelt 1990: 241).

-Even harder to pin down are those skill requirements which are demanded from the senior staff in teams of this type.
-What is clear is that the traditional duties of instrumental leadership (work scheduling, allocation of jobs, supervision, control, etc.) lose their significance because these functions are taken over by the team as a whole.
-On the other hand, the new hard-to-define job of "coaching" falls to the senior staff: of assisting the members of their team with the development of their skills, encouraging productive processes of cooperation, ensuring a harmonious socio-emotional group climate and making themselves available in a conflict situation as "catalysts of decision-making" (Stevens/Campion 1994).
+Even harder to pin down are those skill requirements which are demanded from the senior staff in teams of this new type.
+What is clear is that the traditional duties of instrumental leadership (work scheduling, allocation of jobs, supervision, control, etc.) lose their significance because these functions are largely taken over by the team as a whole.
+On the other hand, new hard-to-define "coaching" tasks are gaining ground: assisting the members of their team in developing their skills, encouraging productive processes of cooperation, ensuring a harmonious socio-emotional group climate and making themselves available in a conflict situation as "catalysts of decision-making“ (Stevens/Campion 1994).

 In general, team structures help to socialize the staff more strongly and irreversibly into the particular culture and technology of the firms.
 This means that the skills acquired within the work remain essentially firm-related (i.e. specific to the technical system employed), so that staff depend on finding sufficient recognition for their skills inside their company.